huggingface/api-inference-community/README.md

 - **Audio source separation**: Input is some audio, and the output is n audio files that sum up to the original audio but contain individual soures of sound (either speakers or instruments for instant).
 - **Token classification**: Input is some text, and the output is a list of entities mentionned in the text.
 Entities can be anything remarquable like locations, organisations, persons, times etc...
 - **Text to speech**: Input is some text, and the output is an audio file saying the text...
+- **Sentence Similarity**: Input is some sentence and a list of reference sentences, and the list of similarity scores.